 The Osmio RO system gives water at different temperatures.
 25C which is ambient room temperature; 65C quite warm, ideal for children; 85C ideal for green tea; 95C for hot drinks.
 The temperature is not exact each time, it depends on whether you've just drawn out ambient temperature and then press the 95C button because the water will be a mixture of varying temperatures from 25-95C.

 The Osmio website posts videos on how to change the filters (easy), how to re-fill the water tank (really easy) and basically how to use this for your drinks.

-I do not get paid by OSMIO to post this and in fact, they don't know that I'm writing about them.
-I just like their water system.
 This is an image from their website to show you how conveniently sized the box is.